 There’s a lovely cobbler in the Strand Arcade who is constantly looking at my new clients’ old shoes like he’s found a stray puppy.
 Paul from Coombs knows shoe care like no one else I know and he knows when someone isn’t looking after their shoes.

-WHAT DO THEY DO?
+WHAT DO SHOE TREES DO?

-When buying shoe trees, it’s hard to go wrong, but following the wisdom of Paul, I have to agree that the shoe trees you buy in sizes are better than the one-size-fits-all variety.
+When buying shoe trees, it’s hard to go wrong.
+Following the wisdom of Paul, I have to agree that the shoe trees you buy in sizes are better than the one-size-fits-all variety.
 The one-size-fits-all version can put a bit too much pressure on the back of your shoe and actually make them less comfortable.
-Whereas the adjustable version can fit your shoes perfectly and help to maintain their shape.
+Whereas a shoe tree that is your shoe size will fit your shoes perfectly and help to maintain their shape.

 Have I convinced you yet?
 I hope I have, but if not, keep reading.

 Some people who have shoe tree’s don’t realise they can buy pressure point shoe tree’s that will stretch the shoe to provide relief from bunions, blisters and corns.
 The shoe tree, when used alongside a great leather conditioner and shoe polish can make your shoes last up to three times longer than they would without it.
 The average price for a quality cedar shoe tree set is $50 and can be purchased from cobblers like Coombs who will fit them for you and show you how to use them, or you can jump online to Amazon and pick up a pair for a similar price.

 How’s your shoe collection looking?
 Here’s some further reading you’ll enjoy all about shoes!